sipeed/TangMega-138K-example/pcie_dma_demo/readme.md

 This demo is forked from the pcie demo of Sipeed [Tang MEGA 138K Pro](https://wiki.sipeed.com/hardware/en/tang/tang-mega-138k/mega-138k-pro.html), which mainchip is **GW5AST-LV138FPG676AC1/10** or **GW5AST-LV138FPG676AES**.
 And it now is tested on Sipeed [Tang MEGA 138K](https://wiki.sipeed.com/hardware/en/tang/tang-mega-138k/mega-138k.html), which mainchip is **GW5AST-LV138PGG464AC1/10** or **GW5AST-LV138PG484AES**.

 In theory, other GW5AST & GW5AT models can also use this demo, such as Sipeed [Tang MEGA 60k](https://wiki.sipeed.com/hardware/en/tang/tang-mega-60k/mega-60k.html), which mainchip is **GW5AT-LV60PGG464AC1/10** or **GW5AT-LV60PG484AES**.
-However, the relevant IP needs to wait for the release of updates from ***GOWIN DEMI***.
+However, the relevant IP needs to wait for the release of updates from ***GOWIN SEMI***.

 ## Directory structure